kleister/kleister-ruby/README.md

 ## Security

-If you find a security issue please contact thomas@webhippie.de first.
+If you find a security issue please contact kleister@webhippie.de first.

 ## Contributing